Moscow is a beautiful city filled with impressive architecture and home to some of the world’s best museums.

 It is unlikely that you’ll get stopped by the police, but in case that happens for whatever reason, you better have your passport on you.
-It is a law in Russia to carry your passport with you at all times and a copy of it will not be sufficient.
-Passports in Russia are the standard form of identification and could be required if you’re, for example, buying a SIM card or buying train tickets (some people even report their passports have been required in the theaters as well).
+Passports in Russia are the standard form of identification (Russian citizens typically have two passports-an internal and an external) and could be required if you’re, for example, buying a SIM card or buying train tickets (some people even report their passports have been required in the theaters as well.

 No trip to Moscow is complete without a visit to the museum complex and the Presidential residence of the Kremlin.
 It takes around six hours (if not more) to visit all the monuments within the complex of Kremlin, so make sure that you allocate a full day to explore the complex so you don’t have to rush your visit.

-There are many people visiting Kremlin all year round, but especially between the months of May to September – during this period it is advisable to make your visitation arrangements ahead of time and start your visit early in the morning.
+There are many people visiting the Kremlin all year round, but especially between the months of May and September – during this period, it is advisable to make your visitation arrangements ahead of time and start your visit early in the morning.

-- The entrance to Kremlin is not located on the Red Square.
-The main entrance is located through the Kutafya tower and the second and less used entrance can be found through the Alexandrovsky gardens.
+- The entrance to the Kremlin is not located on the Red Square.
+The main entrance is located through the Kutafya Tower, and the second and less-used entrance can be found through the Alexandrovsky Gardens.